RossBrunton/DuskWolf/README.md

 It is mainly designed for making games, specifically RPGs, but I suppose you could hack it to work to any other use if you wanted to...

-# Compiling and Creating Documentation #
+# Setting Up and Creating Documentation #
 To set it up, just copy the DuskWolf folder (Containing all of the main engine), a folder containing your JSONs (Copy over "Example" if you are lazy) and load.js to your server, it can't run on your local machine, then build a normal HTML page which includes load.js and JQuery in the header, and call __start__() when the page has finished loading.
 You will need to change some configs in  DuskWolf/DuskWolf.js and load.js, though!